ValeevGroup/tiledarray/INSTALL.md

     an [open-source](https://www.threadingbuildingblocks.org/) form

 Optional prerequisites:
 - [CUDA compiler and runtime](https://developer.nvidia.com/cuda-zone) -- for execution on CUDA-enabled accelerators.
-CUDA 9 and 10 have been tested.
+CUDA 11 or later is required.
 Support for CUDA also requires the following additional prerequisites, both of which will be built and installed automatically if missing:
   - [cuTT](github.com/ValeevGroup/cutt) -- CUDA transpose library; note that our fork of the [original cuTT repo](github.com/ap-hynninen/cutt) is required to provide thread-safety (tag 0e8685bf82910bc7435835f846e88f1b39f47f09).
   - [Umpire](github.com/LLNL/Umpire) -- portable memory manager for heterogeneous platforms (tag f04abd1dd038c84262915a493d8f78576bb80fd0).
 - [Doxygen](http://www.doxygen.nl/) -- for building documentation (version 1.8.12 or later).